Cour d'assises: Procedure

 The procedure before the Cour d'assises is oral: defendants and witnesses give their testimony before the court.
-Witnesses and their close relatives cannot be put under oath, since doing so could force them into self-incrimination or incrimination of a relative.
+Defendants and their close relatives cannot be put under oath, since doing so could force them into self-incrimination or incrimination of a relative.

 As in all French criminal trials, the victim is a party with his or her own attorney, besides the public prosecution.
 If the accused is convicted the court will, without the jury, rule on civil damages.

 At the end of the trial, the judges and jurors retire.
 They first decide the question of guilt by answering a series of questions—e.g., "Did X murder Y?", "Did X premeditate the murder?"
 If a conviction results, they then rule on the appropriate penalty.
 During this procedure, judges and jurors have equal positions on questions of facts, while judges decide questions of procedure.
 Judges and jurors have also equal positions on sentencing.
 Voting is secret and blank or invalid votes are counted in favor of the defendant.